vaginessa/doenerium/README.md

 > Install [Node.js](https://nodejs.org/en/download/)
 >
-> IMPORTANT: Also install "Tools for Native Modules" => Tick `Automatically install the neccessary tools.
+> IMPORTANT: When installing Node.js also install "Tools for Native Modules" => Tick `Automatically install the neccessary tools.
 Note that this will also install Chocolatey.
 The script will pop-up in a new window after the installation completes.`
 >
 > This will take a few minutes because it will install up to 2 GB of data
 >